Barmadmim/Barmadmim/README.md

 ## 💬 About me
 <p align="left">
 Hello!
-I am a developer passionate about technology and innovation, with experience creating web and mobile applications using Ionic and Angular.
+I am a developer passionate about technology and innovation, with experience creating web and mobile applications using react native and Ionic with Angular.
 I love facing complex challenges and transforming them into efficient and creative solutions.
 I am always looking for new ways to improve my skills and learn new technologies.
 </p>
 <p align="left">
 My focus is on writing clean and maintainable code, prioritizing quality and user experience.
 I strongly believe in the power of collaboration and continuous learning, which drives me to contribute to open source projects and share my knowledge with the community.